Gygno/terraform-provider-viettelidc/docs/resources/voks_cluster.md

 Read-Only:

 - `cpu` (Number) The CPU size of NFS server.
-- `ip_address` (String) Internal IP of NFS server that can be accessed by internal network of your Viettel Kubernetes Cluster.
+- `ip_address` (String) Internal IP of NFS server that can be accessed by internal network of your ViettelIdc Kubernetes Cluster.
 - `memory` (Number) The memory size of NFS server.
-- `status` (String) Status of Viettel Kubernetes Cluster NFS Storage.
+- `status` (String) Status of ViettelIdc Kubernetes Cluster NFS Storage.
 When the NFS Storage is present in Terraform, its status will always be `POWER_ON`.
 Valid values: `POWER_ON`, `UPDATING`, `ERROR`.
 - `total_storage_size` (Number) The size allocated for NFS volumes.